Community Colleges Australia (CCA) held its National 2021 Adult and Community Education (ACE) Summit on 29 June 2021, a half-day online event.

 - Vanessa Iles, Manager, the Reading Writing Hotline

 - Jo Medlin, President, Australian Council for Adult Literacy (ACAL)

 - Luke Hutchinson, Office of the Student Identifiers Registrar

 - Uncle Allan Murray, Metropolitan Local Aboriginal Land Council

-The Summit Chair will be Frier Bentley, former National Manager, Government Relations, The Smith Family & former General Manager, Public Affairs, Communication & Sustainability, Australian Beverages.
+The Summit Chair was Frier Bentley, former National Manager, Government Relations, The Smith Family & former General Manager, Public Affairs, Communication & Sustainability, Australian Beverages.

 Background - Our Current Not-Quite-Post COVID-19 Moment

 Australia’s adult and community education sector has a key role to play in getting vulnerable and isolated Australians back to work and engaged with the community, especially those who have been affected by the pandemic and the economic slowdown.
 The ACE sector – which has almost half a million students each year in accredited vocational education and training (VET) – 11.6% of the national total in 2019 – consistently “punches above its weight” in engaging Indigenous Australians, people with disabilities, rural and regional residents, people from lower socio-economic groups, mature (age 50+) Australians, people from non-English speaking backgrounds and women.
 (Read the CCA 2020 analysis of student data from New South Wales.)

 Despite the vaccine roll-out, the potential for new small-scale outbreaks of COVID-19 from returning Australians and international transport workers point to a continuing volatile health environment and heightened community level of alertness.
 While the Australian economy looks likely to continue to recover during 2021, it will probably not reach full “pre-pandemic” economic recovery until 2023 or even 2024.